 Seminar: This committee oversees the weekly CMS Seminar Series, the Eminent Scholar Lecture Series, which is conducted 1-2 times per year, and the Graduate Research Symposium, which is convened in the late spring of every year.
 These series are considered to be a vital part of the intellectual life of the CMS.
 The committee is responsible for maintaining the quality and accessibility of the professional series, as well as the professional development opportunity that the Graduate Research Symposium provides to the students.
-Annual review of attendance, assessing reasons for less than optimal attendance, and implementing policies as necessary to improve the series address these goals.
-Membership will include one tenure-earning or tenured faculty member from each discipline, two non tenure-earning faculty or staff members, two student members, and may also include outside members (e.g. from USGS and FMRI).
+The committee will annually review attendance, assess reasons for less than optimal attendance, and implement policies as necessary to improve the series.
+Membership will include one tenure-earning or tenured faculty member from each discipline, two non tenure-earning faculty or staff members, two student members, and may also include outside members (e.g., from USGS and FMRI).

 Space and Planning: This committee is charged with coordinating the allocation and usage of office, laboratory, and storage space in and around the MSL, KORC, and other CMS buildings.
-The committee typically makes recommendation to the Dean on student office space, faculty office and laboratory space, and assists in planning for space allocations for new faculty hires.
-Membership will include tenure-eaming or tenured faculty members from each discipline, one non tenure-eaming faculty member, one staff (A&P or USPS) member, and two student members.
+The committee typically makes recommendation to the Dean on student office space, faculty office and laboratory space, and assists in planning space allocations for new faculty hires.
+Membership will include tenure-earning or tenured faculty members from each discipline, one non tenure-earning faculty member, one staff member, and two student members.

 Student Recruitment: The committee oversees and actively implements all graduate student recruiting practices for the CMS.
-These recruiting practices shall include updating and maintaining hard copy and electronic sources of recruiting materials (Graduate Catalog, Peterson's Guide, Intemet links, etc.) This committee shall work in cooperation with the CMS Information Technology Committee to update and maintain the CMS website.
+These recruiting practices shall include updating and maintaining hard copy and electronic sources of recruiting materials.
+This committee shall work in cooperation with the CMS Information Technology Committee to update and maintain the CMS website.
 Membership will include one tenure-earning or tenured faculty and student from each discipline, and one non tenure-earning faculty or staff.

 Tenure and Promotion: This committee shall make recommendations to the Dean regarding tenure and promotion for all candidates who are tenured or tenure-earning.
-It shall be convened by the Chairperson for its initial meeting at a time early enough for it to complete its work prior to the Dean's recommendations to the Provost.
-It shall review the tenure and promotion package(s).
+It shall be convened by the Chair for its initial meeting at a time early enough for it to complete its work prior to the Dean's recommendations to the Provost.
+It shall review tenure and promotion package(s).
 Recommendations shall be made on the basis of the College's criteria for tenure and promotion.
 All tenured faculty are members.